hadley/adv-r/Git.md

 * makes it easy for others to send in patches
 * ticketing system for tracking bugs
 * RSS feed of changes, and line-by-line comments are very useful for working with collaborators

+Additionally github gives you free hosting for public repositories.
+You only have to pay if you want private repositories with private collaborators.